Quantum tunneling dynamics in a complex-valued Sachdev-Ye-Kitaev model quench-coupled to a cool bath: Abstract

 \section{Abstract}

 The Sachdev-Ye-Kitaev (SYK) model describes interacting fermionic zero modes in zero spatial dimensions, e.g. quantum dot, with interactions strong enough to completely washout quasiparticle excitations in the infrared.
-In this note, we consider the complex-valued SYK model at temperature $T$ coupled to a zero temperature reservoir by a quench.
-We find out that the tunneling current dynamics reveals a way to distinguish the SYK non-Fermi liquid (nFL) initial state of the subsystem from the disordered Fermi liquid.
-Temperature dependent contribution to the current's half-life scales linearly in $T$ at low temperatures for the SYK nFl state, while for the Fermi liquid it scales as $T^2$.
-This provides a characteristic signature of the SYK non-Fermi liquid in a non-equilibrium measurement.
+In this paper, we consider the complex-valued SYK model at initial temperature $T$ and chemical potential $\mu$ coupled to a large reservoir by a quench at time $t=0$.
+The reservoir is kept at zero temperature and charge neutrality.
+We find that the dynamics of the discharging process of the SYK quantum dot reveals a distinctive characteristic of the SYK non-Fermi liquid (nFl) state.
+In particular, we focus on the tunneling current induced by the quench.
+We show that the temperature dependent contribution to the current's half-life scales linearly in $T$ at low temperatures for the SYK nFl state, while for the Fermi liquid it scales as $T^2$.